Ukraine central bank to tighten capital controls if needed

 "We are ready to tighten administrative measures temporarily to the extent necessary, should downside risk materialize and financial stability and FX market conditions deteriorate," the letter said.

-It said the bank would prepare by May 15 a plan to remove existing controls, including foreign exchange restrictions, provided the market stabilizes.
+It said the bank would prepare by May 15 a plan to remove existing controls, including foreign exchange restrictions, provided the market stabilises.

 (Reporting by Alessandra Prentice; Editing by Janet Lawrence)